 What would possibly possess "educated" men to do something so mean-spirited, so vicious, and so cruel?
 How could a group of men be so lacking in empathy to ignore the immediate and long-term psychological harm implications of doing such a thing?
 Did these men not have a modicum of moral grounding or self-control?

-Regardless of the answers to these questions, the men were allowed to get away with such a horrible action.
-And Janis Joplin had to carry the cruelty with here through life.
+Regardless of these questions' answers, the men were allowed to get away with something so horrible.
+And Janis Joplin had to carry the cruelty with her through life.

-Janis painful past was not limited to her college days.
-The documentary shows a visibly shaken Joplin being interviews at her 10-year High School reunion.
-She clearly has no fond memories (responding "no comment" to one innocuous and inane question) and she is uncomfortable about being interviewed.
-Even after 10 years, she cannot forget the problems she had in school.
-Attending the reunion brought back a flood of painful emotions she clearly wishes she could have kept locked away inside.
+Janis' painful past appears to extend beyond the college days.
+The documentary shows a visibly shaken Joplin being interviewed at her 10-year High School reunion.
+She clearly had no fond memories (responding "no comment" to one innocuous and inane question) and is uncomfortable being interviewed.
+Even after ten years, Joplin could not forget the problems she experienced in school.
+Attending the reunion brought back a flood of painful emotions she wished she could have kept locked away inside.

 The painful emotions fueled the alcohol and drug problem intended to numb those issues.
-Substance abuse eventual led to her death.
-True fans should never glamorize or dismiss this devastating aspect of her life.
-Dwelling on it is a lurid manner isn't the right path either.
+Substance abuse eventually led to her death.
+Loyal fans should never glamorize or dismiss this devastating aspect of her life.
+Dwelling on in a lurid manner isn't the right path either.

-Janis Joplin still lives on through her music, music that is both an uplifting and downbeat reminder of the cost of emotional brilliance.
+Janis Joplin still lives on through her music, which is both an uplifting and downbeat reminder of the cost of emotional brilliance.